-4.5 Interaction with other medicinal products and other forms of interaction
+Interaction with other medicinal products and other forms of interaction

-The concomitant use of sedative medicines such as benzodiazepines or related drugs such with opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
-The dosage and duration of concomitant use should be limited (see section 4.4).
-Drugs which affect the CNS include, but are not limited to: tranquillisers, anaesthetics, hypnotics, antidepressants, non-benzodiazepine sedatives, phenothiazines, neuroleptic drugs, alcohol, other opioids, muscle relaxants and antihypertensives.
+The concomitant use of opioids with sedative medicines such as benzodiazepines or related drugs such with opioids increases the risk of sedation, respiratory depression, coma and death because of additive CNS depressant effect.
+The dosage and duration of concomitant use should be limited (see Special warnings and precautions for use).

+Drugs which affect the CNS include, but are not limited to: other opioids, gabapentinoids such as pregabalin, anxiolytics, hypnotics and sedatives (including benzodiazepines), antipsychotics, tranquillisers, anaesthetics, hypnotics, anti-depressants, non-benzodiazepine sedatives, phenothiazines, neuroleptic drugs, alcohol, other opioids, muscle relaxants and antihypertensives.